rmarschall/LTE-CAT-M1-NB-IoT-ARDUINO-TEMP/README.md

 *I may make a more in-depth tutorial if needed in the future*

+1. Activate holoram.io sim (https://support.hologram.io/hc/en-us/articles/360035697873-How-do-I-activate-SIMs-)

-1. Follow the instruction for the Botletics sim7000a shield (https://github.com/botletics/SIM7000-LTE-Shield/wiki)
+2. Follow the instruction for the Botletics sim7000a shield (https://github.com/botletics/SIM7000-LTE-Shield/wiki)